-- 1. Approve the proposed Land Development Code and Development Application Manual Amendments with Conditions of Approval as recommended by staff or with changes. - 2.
-Continue to a date certain for more information.

-3. Deny the proposed Land Development Code and Development Application Manual Amendments.
+- 1. Recommend approval of the Land Development Code and Development Application Manual amendments as proposed or with modifications. - 2.
+Continue the amendment to a time and date certain for more information. - 3.
+Recommend denial of the Land Development Code and Development Application Manual amendments.